 Universal formats of MPEG4 (like MP4) are supported by almost every media player like QuickTime, VLC Player, or Windows Media Player.
 Though, it also has some specific ISO extensions that would need dedicated players.

 Now when you know the mp3 and mp4 meaning, let's get to know about another popular format – MOV.
 Developed by Apple, this is a patented media format that either has .mov or .qt extensions.
 It can contain audio, video, and textual content and is specifically designed for the QuickTime framework.
 That is why it is also known as a Quick Time File Format as well.

 Most of the applications that support MP4 are also compatible with MOV these days.
-Mac users can simply play MOV videos in the QuickTime player.
+Mac users can play MOV videos in the QuickTime player.
 Windows users can play MOV files in either Windows Media Player or VLC Player.

-After getting to know what is MP4 and other popular formats, let's quickly understand what makes them different from each other.
-Here are the major MP4 vs MP3 vs MPEG4 vs MOV characteristics to consider.
+After getting to know what MP4 and other popular formats, let's quickly understand what makes them different.
+Here are the major MP4 vs. MP3 vs. MPEG4 vs. MOV characteristics to consider.

 |Media supported||Video, audio, and texts||Audio||Video, audio, and texts||Video, audio, and texts|

 |Compression||Lossy and lossless||Lossless||Lossy and lossless||Lossy and lossless|

 On multiple occasions, we wish to change the format of a media file to avoid compatibility issues.
-For instance, if a video file of the MOV format is not supported by a media player, then you might consider converting it.
+For instance, if a media player does not support a MOV format's video file, you might consider converting it.

-If you don't want to download a dedicated tool to convert videos from one format to another, then don't worry.
+If you don't want to download a dedicated tool to convert videos from one format to another, don't worry.
 There are several online tools (mostly free) that can meet your requirements.
-Some of the common online tools are Online Video Converter, Covertio, KeepVid, ZamZar, ChipChamp, and so on.
-Most of these tools work in the same way.
-You can just upload the file you wish to convert and select the target format.
+Some of the common online tools are Online Video Converter, Covertio, KeepVid, ZamZar, ChipChamp, etc. Most of these tools work in the same way.
+You can upload the file you wish to convert and select the target format.
 The online tool will do the conversion and would let you download the converted media in the end.